 Bald Eagles use the Hudson River corridor for all aspects of their life cycle including feeding, breeding, wintering, and during migration.
 The DEIS notes that data from the New York Natural Heritage Program indicates active bald eagle nests in several counties in the Lake Champlain, Overland, and Hudson River sections of the Project.
-The Project sponsor should contact Sarah Nystrom, the Service's Northeast Region Eagle Coordinator at 413-253-8592 or sarah_nystrom@fws.gov, if Project construction is expected to impact bald eagles, especially during the breeding season.
+The Project sponsor should contact Sarah Nystrom, the Service's Northeast Region Eagle Coordinator at 413-253-8592 or sarah\nystrom@fws.gov, if Project construction is expected to impact bald eagles, especially during the breeding season.
 Notably, the DEIS indicates that blasting may be required in some areas if excavation equipment cannot dig the cable trench.
 Surveys may be required to determine active nesting areas prior to construction.
+The Service can provide recommendations on surveys for this species prior to construction.